bmeklund/quarkus-fruitdb/README.md

 # quarkus-fruitdb
-A simple quarkus application with a mysql connected for storling and listing fruits.
+A simple quarkus application with a mysql connected for storing and listing fruits using hibernate-orm panache.